satellite-image-deep-learning/techniques/README.md

 ## Google Earth Engine (GEE)
 Since there is a whole community around GEE I will not reproduce it here but list very select references.
 Get started at https://developers.google.com/earth-engine/
 * Various imagery and climate datasets, including Landsat & Sentinel imagery
+* Supports large scale processing with classical algorithms, e.g. clustering for land use.
+For deep learning, you export datasets from GEE as tfrecords, train on your preferred GPU platform, then upload inference results back to GEE
 * [awesome-google-earth-engine](https://github.com/gee-community/awesome-google-earth-engine) & [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps)
 * [How to Use Google Earth Engine and Python API to Export Images to Roboflow](https://blog.roboflow.com/how-to-use-google-earth-engine-with-roboflow/) -> to acquire training data
 * [ee-fastapi](https://github.com/csaybar/ee-fastapi) is a simple FastAPI web application for performing flood detection using Google Earth Engine in the backend.